openxla/stablehlo/docs/spec.md

 ### Semantics

-Performs element-wise tanh operation on `operand` tensor and produces a `result` tensor, implementing the `tanh` operation from the IEEE-754 specification.
+Performs element-wise hyperbolic tangent operation on `operand` tensor and produces a `result` tensor.
+Depending on the element type, does the following:

-Numeric precision is implementation-defined.
+  * For floats: `tanh` from IEEE-754.
+  * For complex numbers: complex hyperbolic tangent.

 ### Inputs